lindshiser/CAPP30239_FA22/final_project/README.md

 - How do these recent technologies compare to older technologies, in both their rates of adoption and time usage?
 - Are Americans’ perceptions, that our current technological landscape is ever-changing, unique to our time, or are they consistent with communication technologies of the past?
 - Can these perceptions be explained by the rate of adoption, or rather the increase in time usage compared to other technologies?

+## Datasets

+To understand how the American population adopts and uses technologies, I used various data collected by the [United States Census Bureau](https://www.census.gov/about/what.html) and the [Bureau of Labor Statistics (BLS)](https://www.bls.gov/bls/infohome.htm).
+Data on internet access was collected from the [Current Population Survey (CPS)](https://www.census.gov/programs-surveys/cps/about.html) and the [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs/about.html).
+Time use data was collected from the [American Time Use Survey (ATUS)](https://www.census.gov/programs-surveys/atus.html).
+Links to specific datasets used are included in each visualization’s caption.

+Data about technology adoption was collected from research at [Our World in Data](https://ourworldindata.org/) on the diffusion of different technologies around the world.
+In their research, Hannah Ritchie and Max Roser assembled a dataset based on relevant sources shared by [Horace Dediu](http://www.asymco.com/author/asymco/), who studies technological change over time.
+Material used in this project was specific to American households’ adoption of communication technologies only.

 ## Story and Visualizations